Bread05/Epicgamergaminggamergame/README.md

 ok this should work
-we're about to find out =} i am downloading it now. sorry I have been at work all day, happy to say i'm home now though  =] ah it works !! thats pretty cool, there are still all kinds of things that pop-up that say they need fixed. honestly every time i tried fixing them on the last zip it kept hanging. im nervous to hit fix because i think it will make it hang again. i want to add something to the game tho , what would be something i could try to work on, do you have any suggestions ???
+we're about to find out =} i am downloading it now. sorry I have been at work all day, happy to say i'm home now though  =] ah it works !! thats pretty cool, there are still all kinds of things that pop-up that say they need fixed. honestly every time i tried fixing them on the last iteration it kept hanging. im nervous to hit fix because i think it will make it hang again. i want to add something to the game tho , what would be something i could try to work on, do you have any suggestions ???